pa11y/pa11y/MIGRATION.md

 The following reporters have been removed from Pa11y:

   - [`html`](https://github.com/pa11y/pa11y-reporter-html): The HTML reporter has moved outside of Pa11y, please install using `npm install pa11y-reporter-html`
-  - `markdown`: The HTML reporter has been removed.
-We may introduce as a separate module at a later date
+  - `markdown`: The Markdown reporter has been removed.
+We may introduce it as a separate module at a later date
   - [`tsv`](https://github.com/pa11y/pa11y-reporter-tsv): The TSV reporter has moved outside of Pa11y, please install using `npm install pa11y-reporter-tsv`

 Additionally the reporter interface has had an overhaul, and reporters that work for Pa11y 4.0 won't work for 5.0.
 See the [README](README.md) for more information on the API changes.